 People who are into watching movies, reading comics and magazines and books, but who also want to send some email and look at Twitter now and then.
 Folks who aren't content with a puny 7-inch screen and want something a bit bigger.
 Anyone who wants a good, solid, living-room second screen.

 At barely more than three quarters of a pound (13.2 ounces), the HDX 8.9 is light.
 Absurdly light.
 Dumb light.
 It makes the already featherweight one-pound iPad Air feel like it's made out of lead by comparison.
-It's almost alarming.
 Yes, the HDX 8.9 is smaller and has a smaller display than the iPad Air or other real 10-inch tabs, which gives it a weight advantage, but it's easily the most surprisingly light tablet I've laid hands on.
-In a great way.

-Other than those mostly minor differences, the design is virtually identical.
+Other than those mostly minor differences, the design is virtually identical to the 7-inch HDX.
 That includes things we love (the inspired placement of the fantastic speakers) and things we like a little less (the weirdly recessed buttons).
-There's also an 8MP 1080p camera with an LED flash on the back now, but we urge caution in using tablets to take pictures because it makes you look stupid.
+There's also an 8MP 1080p camera with an LED flash on the back now, but I urge caution in using tablets to take pictures because it makes you look stupid.
 Nice to have the option though.

 From a software standpoint, using the HDX 8.9 is functionally identical to using the HDX.
 The subtle changes to Fire OS that made the HDX way more of a "real" tablet are present and welcome in the 8.9 version.
 As is Amazon's new "Mayday" video-chat call line.